laurenkopac/NYJetsAnalytics/README.md

 ### General Tutorials

-While I try to make my code as general and readable as possible, sometimes it's best to start with the basics.
+While I try to make my code as readable and reproducable as possible, sometimes it's best to start with the basics.

-Ben Baldwin ([@benbaldwin](https://twitter.com/benbaldwin)) has an excellent [basic nflscrapR tutorial](https://gist.github.com/guga31bb/5634562c5a2a7b1e9961ac9b6c568701) that covers everything from installing the packages to incorporating team logos in plots.
+Ben Baldwin ([@benbaldwin](https://twitter.com/benbaldwin)) has an excellent [basic nflscrapR tutorial](https://gist.github.com/guga31bb/5634562c5a2a7b1e9961ac9b6c568701) that covers everything from installing the package to incorporating team logos in plots.

-Looking to add some color to your plots?
+Looking advance your visualizations?
 How about animiated Win Probaility charts for your team?
 Lee Sharpe ([@LeeSharpeNFL](https://twitter.com/LeeSharpeNFL)) is a great resource to follow and has built a [great repository](https://github.com/leesharpe/nfldata) for sharing code and tutorials.

 ## Additional Help